Jeevamk/React-Notes/README.md

 # Q : What is `SPA` (Single page application) ?
 A single-page application (SPA) is a webpage that dynamically interacts with the web browser by rewriting the current web page with data from the webserver.
 As a result, the webpage does not reload during its execution and instead operates in a browser.

-# Q: What is the difference between Single Page applications and Multi Page Application?
+# Q: What is the difference between Single Page applications and Multi Page Application ?
 * Single-page Applications are perfect for creating dynamic, fast-loading websites, especially if you are designing to create a mobile app.
 The biggest downside of this model is that it has poor search engine optimization and is ranked lower in search engines.
 Therefore, it is ideal for social networks, private groups, and SaaS applications where SEO is not required.
 Gmail, Google Maps, Facebook, and GitHub are among the examples.<br>
 * Multi-Page Applications are valuable for online stores, catalogs, and commercial websites because they can handle large amounts of data that require several pages, features, and menus.